How Technology Has Made Us More Connect or Less Connect?

 But mixed with this positivity is a worry that virtual communication – whether it’s via social networks or SMS – is no match for a face-to-face get-together.

-“The quality of online communication is impoverished in comparison with the physical, real world face-to-face communication,” says Dr Catriona Morrison, an experimental psychologist at the University of Leeds in England who has studied the link between depression and internet addiction.
+“The quality of online communication is impoverished in comparison with the physical, face-to-face communication,” says Dr Catriona Morrison, an experimental psychologist at the University of Leeds in England who has studied the link between depression and internet addiction.

 “You often don’t hear someone’s voice and you don’t see any body signals, which we know from traditional psychology are important.”